English Placement Exam: International Students

 English proficiency requirements for F-1 students are available through International Admissions.

-As per university regulations, the English proficiency test is a condition of each international student's enrollment, unless one of the following eleven exemption criteria are met (effective Summer Semester, 2019):
+As per university regulations, the English proficiency test is a condition of each international student’s enrollment, unless a student submitted official documentation of one of the following demonstrating C1-C2 (CEFR) levels of English proficiency (effective Summer 2026):

 If your answer was "Yes" to any of the above eleven statements, then you are not required to take the English proficiency test (and you are not required to take any of the EAP courses associated with the exam either).
 If your answer was "No" to all of the above eleven statements, then you are required to take the English proficiency test prior to your first semester at SCSU (during the week before classes begin).